 In addition to air quality, parrots are very sensitive to heavy metal exposure.
-Zinc is the most common form of heavy metal toxicity, but copper, lead and iron are also known to cause acute poisoning in parrots.
-A parrot may ingest metals from mouthing toys, chipping cage bars or other metal objects.
+Zinc is the most common form of heavy metal toxicity, but copper, lead and iron are also known to cause acute metal poisoning in parrots.
+A parrot may ingest metals from mouthing toys, chipped cage bars or other metal objects.
 The clinical symptoms of metal toxicity could include neurological symptoms, gastrointestinal disorders, and acute damage to the liver and kidneys.
-According to Jepson, (2016), bird plucking feathers is thought to be associated with chronic, low-level metal toxicity.
+According to Jepson, (2016), a bird plucking feathers is thought to be associated with chronic, low-level metal toxicity.
 Feather plucking remedies would be to purchase a quality cage or repaint a chipping cage with child-safe paints.
 Also, purchase bird toys from reputable manufacturers and if possible, avoid metal parts in preference for natural or plastic toy hangers.

 Cage Size and Management

 Cage size is critically important.
 A parrot that is forced to live in an inappropriately small cage will suffer from lack of enrichment and exercise.
 Every time your parrot needs to stretch its wings it may hit the wing tips on the cage bars, causing pain and damaging feathers.
 Parrots often instinctually pull out damaged feathers, so a small cage may lead to a plucking feathers habit.
-Just as important, the boredom of a small cage can end with a bird plucking feathers.
+Just as important, the boredom of a small poorly equipped cage can end with a bird plucking feathers.